alexrvandam/PHYLUCE_GUI/readme.md

 ART (art_illumina), BWA, SAMtools, BEDTools, BCFtools, BAMTools, UCSC faToTwoBit

-Please note that you need assembled genonmes to run this pipeline (fasta format) but that's it no other data is needed.

 If you use this GUI and or it's code you must cite this page along with the other programs!
 Here are the needed bibliography citations: